rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 ## Organizers
-This hackathon is organized by [Roy de Kleijn](https://www.universiteitleiden.nl/en/staffmembers/roy-de-kleijn) and [Tessa Verhoef](https://www.universiteitleiden.nl/en/staffmembers/tessa-verhoef).
+This hackathon is organized by [Roy de Kleijn](https://www.universiteitleiden.nl/en/staffmembers/roy-de-kleijn) and [Tessa Verhoef](https://www.universiteitleiden.nl/en/staffmembers/tessa-verhoef) with valuable support by [Mischa Hautvast](https://www.universiteitleiden.nl/medewerkers/mischa-hautvast).
 We would like to thank the [SAILS](https://www.universiteitleiden.nl/en/sails) initiative and the [Leiden Institute for Brain and Cognition](https://www.universiteitleiden.nl/en/social-behavioural-sciences/libc) for sponsoring this event.